 Ellis Grey (a character on Grey’s Anatomy ) died a world-famous surgeon who took her ‘game’ to the highest level possible.
 Unfortunately, Alzheimer’s disease (AD) claimed her life and the medical community, her children, and love interests were deeply affected.
 Her daughter, Meredith Grey, followed in her footsteps to become a “Surgical God,” but also primarily took on the challenges of supporting a mother through this mentally and physically demanding disease.

 Sometimes you might hear a child fumble, “old-timer’s disease” when trying to pronounce “Alzheimer’s disease.”
 They aren’t entirely wrong!
 Individuals as young as their mid-60s could start experiencing symptoms of this irreversible, progressive brain disorder.

 So, what is actually happening?
 To put it simply, cells in the brain progressively die.

 These plaques are formed by proteins.
-The two-particular type of proteins that are a topic of focus in recent studies are (1) beta-amyloid (BAY-tuh AM-uh-loyd) which build up in the spaces between the nerve cells.
+The two particular types of proteins that are a topic of focus in recent studies are (1) beta-amyloid (BAY-tuh AM-uh-loyd) which build up in the spaces between the nerve cells.
 The second protein is TAO, this protein forms tangles along the neurons.
-The combination of both proteins forming or accumulating in the brain, create the toxic and damaging results to the neurons.
+The combination of both proteins forming or accumulating in the brain, create toxic and damaging results to the neurons.
 When things start to get worse up in the noggin’, cognitive and memory functions begin to diminish and daily activities become a challenge (if not impossible).
 A person may be diagnosed with dementia in the early stages which may prolong the exact diagnosis and treatment for Alzheimer’s.
 There is not a single cause noted as of yet and the effects and how to treat them are still relatively new in the medical frontier.

 What are some signs of Alzheimer’s Disease?